randymarsh77/nuget-extensions/packages/vscode/README.md

 ## Changelog

+### vNext

+- Show an error dialog when tools are missing instead of crashing.

 ### 0.0.13

 - Added crash logging and telemetry in order to improve the software.
 This telemetry can be disabled using VSCode's global telemetry setting.
 Information collected is: